 Buyers Just Not Connecting With the Right House

-While most communities have a limited number of reputable real estate investors or cash home buyers, as compared to the hundreds of real estate agents, it’s easy to see why the cash home buyers fail to connect with homeowners of distressed houses.
+While most communities only have a limited number of reputable real estate investors or cash home buyers, there are hundreds of real estate agents, it’s easy to see why the cash home buyers fail to connect with homeowners of distressed houses.
 Even my marketing campaigns including several “We Buy Houses” signs, postcards and mailers fail to attract the people that need to sell their houses.
 As real estate investors, we are drowned out and the conventional methods of attracting homeowners that need to sell their houses tend to win out often providing negative results for the homeowner.

 No Repairs = No Sale